 CFIUS is concerned Nippon Steel’s merger could hurt the supply of steel needed for critical transportation, construction and agriculture projects, it said in its August letter to the companies, exclusively obtained by Reuters.

-It also cited a global glut of cheap Chinese steel, and said that under Nippon, a Japanese company, US Steel would be less likely to seek tariffs on foreign steel importers.
-It added that decisions by Nippon could “lead to a reduction in domestic steel production capacity.”
+It also cited a global glut of cheap Chinese steel, and said that under a Japanese company, US Steel would be less likely to seek tariffs on foreign steel importers.
+Nippon’s decisions could also “lead to a reduction in domestic steel production capacity,” it said.

 In a 100-page response letter to CFIUS, also exclusively obtained by Reuters, Nippon Steel said it will invest billions of dollars in US Steel facilities that otherwise would have been idled, “indisputably” allowing it to “maintain and potentially increase domestic steelmaking capacity in the United States.”